 Cat deep dives to understand the problem and discovers the challenges each person face.
 In this org, engineering managers are goal owners.
 Project managers are scaled broadly at Amazon and have little time to deeply triage backlogs.
-Engineering managers cannot log interface-related issues and focuses on fixing engineering.
+Engineering managers cannot log interface-related issues and focus on fixing engineering.
 Project managers cannot drive timelines for issues that are not identified.
 Finally, UX wants everyone to see the rate of return (ROI) for improved experiences.

 Among these discoveries, there have been eight failed attempts from UX to convince senior leadership.
 The main outcome was, “That looks like a lot of work, not scalable."